 - 1. To preview an image, push the Save button.
 This displays the preview. - 2.
 Manual image adjustment mode is now active.
-For image adjustment instructions, see section 11.3 Adjusting the infrared image. - 3.
-To edit the image, push the navigation pad.
+For image adjustment instructions, see section 11 Infrared image adjustment. - To edit the image, push the navigation pad.
 This displays a context menu.
-For editing instructions, see section 8.5 Editing a saved image.

-- 4. Do one of the following:

-- To save the image, push the Save button.

-- To exit preview mode without saving, push the back button
+For editing instructions, see section 15.3 Editing an image. - 4.
+Do one of the following: - To save the image, push the Save button. - To exit preview mode without saving, push the back button